spokanelibrary/org/BUILDME.md

 the org chart
 ===
-a list of files touched in org. attempt to group all changes under /org directory.
+a list of files touched in org. attempt to group all changes under /org directories.

 * .gitignore
 * Gruntfile.js (watch ,'assets/less/org/*.less')